-ChildFund has worked in the west African nation of Liberia for the past decade to ensure that children and families have the support and resources they need to emerge from poverty.
-With approximately 80 percent of Liberia's population of 4.1 million living below the poverty line, child mortality is one of the country's most serious problems.
-However, during the past several years, great strides have been made in reducing child mortality in Liberia, and with your support, we can make an even greater difference.
+ChildFund has worked in the West African nation of Liberia for the past decade to ensure that children and families have the support and resources they need to emerge from poverty.
+With approximately 80 percent of Liberia's population of 4.1 million living below the poverty line, high child mortality is one of the country's most serious problems.
+However, during the past several years, great strides have been made in reducing child mortality rates in Liberia, and with your support, we can make an even greater difference.

 Liberia recently celebrated its 166th year of independence, and the country is united in its objective of reducing child mortality and meeting the United Nations Millennium Development Goals for 2015.

 "The government of Liberia and its people should be very proud of their significant progress and leadership toward ending preventable child deaths," Deborah Malac, the U.S. ambassador to Liberia, said recently at a press conference to coincide with the launch of the country's "A Promise Renewed" campaign to end preventable child deaths.
 "The United States government has worked closely with the Ministry of Health and Social Welfare to assess the health needs of Liberian mothers and children, and have aligned our programs to meet Liberia's goals.
 By working together, we can save children's lives and build a stronger Liberia."